 6.1.
 Failure to register a drone

 Failing to register a drone in Nevada carries an FAA fine of up to $27,500.
-And if a person flies an unregistered drone unsafely, he/she faces criminal penalties of:
+If you fly an unregistered drone unsafely, you face criminal penalties of:

 - up to three (3) years in federal prison, and/or